AMZ-Racing/fsd-resources/README.md

 <a name="dtl"></a>
 ## Drawing to Layout
 - This tool converts images to Formula Student Driverless Layouts with correct cone colors and plausible cone distances.
-The cloud is hosted in the cloud and is accessible by anyone [here](https://drawing-to-fsd-layout.streamlit.app/).
-The source code can be found [here](https://github.com/papalotis/drawing-to-fsd-layout)
+The tool is hosted in the cloud and is accessible by anyone [here](https://drawing-to-fsd-layout.streamlit.app/).
+The source code can be found [here](https://github.com/papalotis/drawing-to-fsd-layout).

 <a name="algorithms"></a>
 # Algorithms